inigoflores/pisces-p100-tools/Packet_Forwarder_V2/README.md

 # Packet Forwarder V2

-This script fixes the error that prevents the packet forwarder from running due to incompatbile configuration parametres in:
+This script fixes the error that prevents the packet forwarder from running due to incompatible configuration parametres in:

     /home/pi/hnt/paket/paket/packet_forwarder/global_conf.json